 3. Helping Patients Understand What They Owe (And Why)

 Patients have taken on greater financial responsibility for healthcare services as insurance coverage decreases and healthcare costs rise.
 Notably, enrollment in high deductible healthcare plans increased from 20% in 2014 to 30% in 2019.
 As a result, many patients are confused about their growing out-of-pocket expenses.
 However, patients are exhibiting more consumerist behavior when it comes to healthcare costs; for example, looking up the cost of care online or asking their doctor about cheaper diagnostic and treatment alternatives.
 Ongoing attempts to pass legislation requiring healthcare pricing disclosure are driving increased interest and focus on this issue.
 For example, the Transparency Rule that takes effect on January 1, 2021, requires U.S. hospitals to provide clear, accessible pricing information online about the items and services they provide.

-Providing patients with an estimate of the cost and a breakdown of services rendered and payment owed can help ensure more timely and complete payments.
+Providing patients with an estimate of the cost and a breakdown of services rendered and payment owed can help ensure more timely and complete payments and improves patient experience.
 It is not uncommon for patients to overlook their deductible, to assume their insurance covers more than it does, or to misunderstand out-of-network policies, policy caps, co-pays, and benefit limits.
 Patient communication can help patients better understand costs and improve both their healthcare financial literacy and their reaction to a high medical bill.

 Clear patient statements serve as a key part of any patient financial responsibility communication plan.
-For example, online patient bill pay can provide patients with a full breakdown of services, their outstanding balance, and the ability to pay from anywhere, which can also increase patient satisfaction.
+For example, online patient bill pay can simplify patient payment by providing a full breakdown of services, their outstanding balance, and the ability to pay from anywhere, which can also increase patient satisfaction.

 4. Lightening the Workload That Impedes Payment